James Bond Halloween Costume

 - Black / Skeleton Tie

 As you can see from the picture below, the top-hat and mask are very much standard.
 We picked ours up from eBay at less than £15 for the two!
-After that we need our main dress.
+After that we need our main suit.
 The Black shirt is simple – either use an old one or pick one up for a few pounds from Primark.
 The tie – you can go plain black as well and then paint on ‘your spine’ later.

 The jacket is a little trickier.
 In the end we went for a front print one from fancydress.com.
 But equally you could try and find a cheap Tuxedo tails on eBay?
 Shoe? well, we hope you have shoes!